 Is it adequate?

-We have definitely heard anecdotes from people around us on the rising medical expenses.
+We have definitely heard anecdotes on rising medical expenses from people around us.

-Stories about those received a bankruptcy-inducing hospitalization bills after being ill.
+Stories about those receiving bankruptcy-inducing hospitalization bills after falling ill.

 We are trying not to go down that route.

-Instead, we scoured for the limited official figures and tried to make sense out of them.
+Instead, we scoured the limited official figures and tried to make sense out of them.

 Overview of MediShield Life Coverage

-To ascertain on the adequacy of MSL, we have to take a look at its individual coverage.
+To ascertain the adequacy of MSL, we have to take a look at its individual coverage.

 These are the benefits of the newly launched MSL (taken from MOH).

-These are the itemised coverage limit for inpatient, outpatient, maximum coverage, deductible and co-insurance.
+These are the itemised coverage limits for inpatient, outpatient, maximum coverage, deductible and co-insurance.

-No worry, we will break them down.
+No worries, we break it down for you.
 (It’s far simpler than most people think)

 Inpatient Treatment Claim Limits

-As long as you are a Singaporean staying in an A – ward or below of a government hospital, Medishield Life (MSL) is able to cover the daily cost adequately.
+As long as you are a Singaporean staying in an A – ward or below, at a government hospital, Medishield Life (MSL) is able to cover the daily cost adequately.

-Subsidized surgical expenses are largely within the scope of cover of MSL as evidenced here.
+Subsidised surgical expenses are largely within MSL’s scope of cover, as evidenced here.

-Likewise, the public information of implants from MOH site (above) shows that implants are within the limits.
+Likewise, public information on implants from the MOH site (above) shows that implants are within the limits.

-No data could be found about radio-surgery cost.
+No data could be found on radio-surgery costs.